- The next start date is: August 28, 2018, for the Fall semester.

 The graduate admissions committee accepts applications on a rolling basis.
-The next deadline for submitting your application for Summer 2018 is May 15, 2018.
+The next deadline for submitting your application for Fall 2018 is August 15, 2018.

 The online Master of Science in Applied Statistics program provides students with three opportunities to begin the program each year: Fall, Spring and Summer.

 For our annual academic calendar and more detailed application information, please contact an Admissions Counselor at firstname.lastname@example.org.

 Applicants from a range of professional and educational backgrounds are eligible for this program and need not have majored in a specific undergraduate field as a prerequisite for admission.
 To be considered for the online M.S. in Applied Statistics, candidates must meet these requirements:

 - Four-year undergraduate degree, or equivalent, from an accredited institution

 - Minimum grade point average (GPA) of 2.5 on a 4.0 system in mathematics, business, economics, or related discipline